throni3git/bnn/README.md

 ### Desktop

 With [electron](https://www.electronjs.org) you can build a standalone application for desktop computers.
-To biuld an executable run `yarn electron`.
+To build an executable run `yarn electron`.

 ### Mobile

-We use [react native](https://reactnative.dev/) to build apps for mobile devices.
-The setup process is provided [here](https://reactnative.dev/docs/environment-setup).
+The web app can be "installed" to your smartphones home screen.
+No store necessary.